The Yellow Wallpaper: Interpretations

-Feminist
+Feminist interpretations

 This story has been interpreted by feminist critics as a condemnation of the male control of the 19th-century medical profession.
 Throughout the short story, the narrator offers many suggestions to help her get better, such as exercising, working, or socializing with the outside world.
 Her ideas are dismissed immediately while using language that stereotypes her as irrational and, therefore, unqualified to offer ideas about her condition.
 This interpretation draws on the concept of the "domestic sphere" that women were held in during this period.

 Many feminist critics focus on the degree of triumph at the end of the story.
 Although some claim the narrator slipped into insanity, others see the ending as a woman's assertion of agency in a marriage in which she felt trapped.
 The emphasis on reading and writing as gendered practices also illustrated the importance of the wallpaper.
 If the narrator were allowed neither to write in her journal nor to read, she would begin to "read" the wallpaper until she found the escape she was looking for.
-Through seeing the women in the wallpaper, the narrator realizes that she could not live her life locked up behind bars.
+Through seeing the woman in the wallpaper, the narrator realizes that she could not live her life locked up behind bars.
 At the end of the story, as her husband lies on the floor unconscious, she crawls over him, symbolically rising over him.
 This is interpreted as a victory over her husband at the expense of her sanity.